10Perfections/10Perfections/README.md

 ### Note: _Some solutions in this repository may not run without modifcation as certain code or values may have been modified to protect security!_

 ## Why the name '10Perfections'?
 It is named after the "Ten Perfections of the Theravadin Buddhist Tradition".
-Ideals which I attempt to hold myself accountable to so that I may be a better human.
+Ideals which I attempt to hold myself accountable to, so that I may be a better human.

 In the Pāli Canon, the Buddhavaṃsa of the Khuddaka Nikāya lists the ten perfections (dasa pāramiyo) as:
 1. Dāna pāramī: generosity, giving of oneself